-Q: Why should charities be allowed to accept foreign donations, while political parties and other political actors are banned?
+Q: Why should charities be allowed to accept foreign donations, while political parties and third party political actors are banned?

 A: Charities work to deliver public good.
 Unlike political parties that seek seats in government, or third party political actors that seek explicitly to change electoral outcomes, charities are bound to act in accordance with charities law and their own charitable purpose - be it environment or human rights protection, medical research or Indigenous advancement.
 Charities are permitted by charities law to engage in campaigning and advocacy in service of their charitable purposes, but they are prohibited from engaging in party politics.
 Unlike third party political actors, charities are specifically advised against handing out how-to-vote cards (although they are permitted to prepare scorecards that evaluate different candidates' policies).
 In this way, foreign donations to charities cannot directly influence the policy of political parties, or the outcome of elections.
+International philanthropic funding is an important part of many charities' annual budgets and enables them to deliver public good.